-Although many believed Wayne’s album would fail, it actually fared well by selling over 176,000 copies in the first week and 775,000 overall.
+Although many believed Wayne’s album would fail, it actually fared well, selling over 176,000 copies in the first week and 775,000 overall.
 Fueled by the single “Prom Queen,” Wayne recycled a lot of ideas from rock music which reflected in other songs like “Ground Zero” and “Get A Life.”
-However, he did have strong guest appearances from Eminem (“Drop The World”) and Nicki Minaj (“Knockout”) that boosted his creditability a bit.
-Depending if you liked a rapper’s view on rock, Rebirth was a reminder that you should leave it to the experts.
+However, he did have strong guest appearances from Eminem on “Drop The World,” and Nicki Minaj on “Knockout,” that boosted the album's credibility a bit.